twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-of-the-view%zh.rst

 According to the suttas, Yathābhūta Ñāṇa—the knowledge of phenomena as it is the discernment of mind and matter (Nāma-rūpapariggaha ñāṇa).
 This was taught by the Buddha in the Discourse of the Characteristics of Not-self (Anattalakkhaṇa Sutta, SN.
 22.59).
 An internationally well-known scholar monk said that some western scholars took the Dhamma in the Visuddhimagga textbook as not talked by the Buddha.

 He said that it was wrong (speculation) because it was based on the Buddha’s teachings.
 People should not criticize blindly.
 If their speculations were true, they must point out the discrepancies between them.
-If we ask these people how they had studied many commentarial textbooks.
+If we ask these people: “How many commentarial textbooks had been studied by them”.
 Even some of them were self-learning of the Pāli and Suttas by themselves without a teacher.

 Ven.
 Buddhaghosa had written details on the purification by knowledge or paññā-sarīra (body of knowledge) in his Visuddhimagga textbook.
 These were not his ideas.
 It was based on the old Pāli textbooks handed down from the old generations, he studied and took notes of them, and produced this very important commentary on the practice.
 It is still not enough to understand, yet you also have to know about the causes and conditions for them.
 If not, it will be in the wrong directions with all the wrong reasoning and speculations.